 I remember when Smoke first posted this table and I couldn't believe that such an incredible table could be created on Future Pinball.
 At the time, I would never have thought I would be modifying it but here it is with lots of new features.

 I set up the BAM lighting that I have been adding to all the recent tables I have modified.
 This is a three part process where I adjust the brightness of four flashers I added and change the brightness of the light inserts on the playfield.
 I also adjust the settings for the BAM lighting.
 You press the "Special 1" key repeatedly to cycle through the options.
-I have posted instructions on how to add your settings to the option for "End User" on the Info tab.
+I have saved instructions on how to add your settings to the option for "End User" in the PDF "User Guide".
 The option, "FP Original Day", is intended to be only used on low end PCs that can't support "New Renderer".
 I also added shadow maps although they don't show up that well under the slingshots but add some nice lighting.
 The shadow maps on other parts of the table work well.

 Smoke found a beautiful high resolution texture for the playfield.
 I don't like painting parts of the texture black to create fake shadows so I replaced the texture.
 Smoke did use a light hand on the black paint but I still prefer adding lighting that casts shadows on its own.
 You can however switch back to Smoke's painted playfield by changing the playfield texture from "zplayfield_lights" to "zpf".

 The color of the texture on the backglass had too much red so I edited it to make it look like videos I had watched of the original table.
 I also changed the texture for the apron so the skin tone of the good genie matches her image on the playfield.